liviualexandrubobocu/hel.language/README.md

 ### Conditional Statements

-hel.language supports conditional statements using the "If" structure.
+HEL language supports conditional statements using the "If" structure.
 For example:

 ```
 If it is raining, remind me to take an umbrella.